tbegum17/QA-DevOps-Project-2/README.md

 Testing was completed to help indicate whether the application was functioning and completing the relevant procedures it was required to do.
 Testing was completed for all four microservices and - the methods that were used to complete these tests were unit and mock testing.

 ### Front End
 Below is the testing that was completed for the front end.
 On this it indicates that the tests completed were successful and there was 100% coverage for all the tests completed.
 This was done with mock and unit testing.
-The files that were tested were __init__.py, models.py and routes.py.
+The files that were tested were ___init___.py, models.py and routes.py.

 ![image](https://user-images.githubusercontent.com/60227889/189110873-622f2c7a-ea94-44b4-9b5a-0aaab106d54e.png)

 ### Books
 Below is the testing that was completed for the books api.
-On this it shows that the tests that was done was successful.
+On this it shows that the tests that was done was successful and there are no faults with the book-api.
 With the tests completed they also had 100% coverage meaning that the tests went well in all areas of the book api.
 The files that were tested were __init__.py and routes.py.
+This was done with unit testing.

 ![image](https://user-images.githubusercontent.com/60227889/188916492-ce806b75-a5a2-480c-b036-d07172c3648d.png)

 ### Author
+Below is the testing that was completed for the author api.
+On this it shows that the tests that was done was successful and there are no faults with the author-api.
+With the tests completed they also had 100% coverage meaning that the tests went well in all areas of the book api.
+The files that were tested were __init__.py and routes.py.
+This was done with unit testing.

 ![image](https://user-images.githubusercontent.com/60227889/188917205-b5ef58fc-ba21-4b8f-8378-82d2f593b34b.png)

 ### Date
+Below is the testing that was completed for the date api.
+On this it shows that the tests that was done was successful and there are no faults with the author-api.
+With the tests completed they also had 100% coverage meaning that the tests went well in all areas of the date api.
+The files that were tested were __init__.py and routes.py.
+This was done with unit testing.
 ![image](https://user-images.githubusercontent.com/60227889/188917258-a58a917a-410f-421f-97e8-bfd0b0935e7f.png)